How to become a firefighter: Elis' story

 Work hard in school, get your grades, and ask what the best educational path for your chosen career is.
 Make the most of career advisors in school

 I had help from Careers Wales, and I spoke to one of the workers in school.
-They showed me what skills I needed.
+They showed me which skills I needed.
 I asked as many people as I could

 The first part of my training was pretty tough – that’s where they test your commitment and discipline.
 You constantly have to work hard in your assessments.

-What to expect if you want to be a firefighter
+What to expect if you want to become a firefighter

 Elis' role in the fire service is slightly different, as he works on a part-time, on-call basis.
 However, if you are interested in becoming a full-time firefighter, here's what to expect: